SAP-samples/btp-msteams-extend-workflow/tutorial/Step4-Configure-Cloud-Connector/README.md

-# Connect SAP BTP and SAP S/4HANA using SAP BTP Connectivity Service
+# Connect SAP BTP and SAP S/4HANA Using SAP BTP Connectivity Service

-Follow these steps to set up Cloud Connector and SAP Connectivity service to establish secured communication between SAP BTP and SAP S/4HANA.
+Follow these steps to set up the Cloud Connector and the SAP Connectivity service to establish secured communication between SAP BTP and SAP S/4HANA.

-### 1. Download and Install SAP Cloud Connector
+### 1. Download and Install the Cloud Connector

-1. The Cloud Connector can be downloaded from [SAP Development Tools](https://tools.hana.ondemand.com/#cloud).
-If Java is not installed on the server, download and install Java.
+1. Download the Cloud Connector from [SAP Development Tools](https://tools.hana.ondemand.com/#cloud) for your operating system.
+If you don't have Java installed on the server, download and install it.

     ![plot](./images/scc_download.png)

-    You can download the installable for your operating system.

-    You need administrator access to install the Cloud Connector.
+    You need an administrator access to install the Cloud Connector.

 2. Run the installation package and follow the on-screen installation guide.
 If the installation is successful, the  Cloud Connector will be started automatically.

-### 2. Configure Cloud Connector
+### 2. Configure the Cloud Connector

-1. To configure the Cloud Connector, open https://hostname:port, replace "hostname" with the hostname of the machine on which the cloud connector is installed, and the "port" with the port number mentioned during installation.
+1. To configure the Cloud Connector, open https://hostname:port, replace **hostname** with the hostname of the machine on which the Cloud Connector is installed, and the **port** with the port number mentioned during the installation.
 The default port number is 8443.

     ![plot](./images/scc_logon.png)